 My passion for food began back in the mid 80s.
 A summer spent packing cooked streaky bacon gave me my first taste of the fast paced world of food production - I was hooked!

-I combined a natural flair for science and maths with my growing food obsession and completed Food Science & Technology at UCC.
+I combined an interest in science and maths with my growing food obsession and completed Food Science & Technology at UCC.
 My studies took me from the Rebel County to the Great Lakes of Michigan.
-I fell in love with the US, for me it really was the ultimate melting pot of cuisine and culture.

 In the mid 2000s I returned to my home in County Wexford to join my Dad at Drover Foods.
 Since then I’m proud to have grown alongside the company’s significant success.
 We’ve doubled our sales in the last three years and are privileged to partner with some of the biggest blue-chip customers in the UK.
 As well as being Mum to two soccer crazy boys, it’s my job to focus on driving our shared vision - to constantly find fresh new ways to excite the market.